 Often, boards and executive teams will bring in a consultant to surface or root out these dysfunctions.
 Unsurprisingly, I believe this is a sound approach.
 Objectivity, baseline intelligence, and what Venkat Rao calls “a missing or dismantled sacredness module” are required to shed light on and expand what the organization can pay attention to.

 Granted, being a consultant who shines a light on the undiscussable is a tricky role.
 Each current team member wants to keep her or his job, prestige, or in-group status.
 An outsider is threatening.
-Any consultant who comes on too strong runs the risk of being demonized, like the Witch in Into the Woods who sings “I’m not good, I’m not nice, I’m just right” before she leaves the tribe in despair.
+Any consultant who comes on too strong runs the risk of being demonized, like the Witch in Into the Woods who sings “I’m not good, I’m not nice, I’m just right” before leaving the tribe in despair.
 You can be right, or you can be in a relationship, as they say.

-By highlighting issues related to group dynamics, a consultant also risks coming across like the older fish in the parable told by David Foster Wallace:
+By highlighting issues related to group dynamics, a consultant also risks coming across like the older fish in the following parable told by David Foster Wallace:

 “There are these two young fish swimming along, and they happen to meet an older fish swimming the other way, who nods at them and says, ‘Morning, boys.
 How’s the water?’
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes, ‘What the hell is water?'”